William-OD/Hot-Onset/README.md

 # Hot-Onset
 Code and analysis from my MSci Project into the hot onset of Solar Flares.
 Information on the methodology of the algorithms, as well as results and analysis of data can be found in my Masters Thesis at: {Placeholder}

+Usage of all content in this repository is available for research purposes, as long as creditation is given to: William O'Donnell, University of Glasgow.

 ## Downloading GOES XRS data
 Can use 'Bulk_Downloads.ipynb' to use wget to bulk download GOES XRS data from https://www.ncei.noaa.gov/data/goes-space-environment-monitor/access/science/xrs/ to a specified data directory.
 There are, of course, other ways of downloading this flare data locally.